anthony-cabacungan/Meal-Planner-App/README.md

 ## Introduction <br>

 Meal Planner App is a mobile application that was developed for my Fall 2022 Mobile Device Application Programming class at CSUF.
 This app was developed using Kotlin and Android Studio Chipmunk | 2021.2.1 Patch 2.
-The assignment was to create a mobile application in a team of 4-5 people an implement features such as callbacks, logging, layouts, resources, resource qualifiers, persistence and UI flexibility.
+The assignment was to create a mobile application in a team of 4-5 people an implement features such as callbacks, logging, layouts, resources, resource qualifiers, persistence, and UI flexibility.

 <br>